 “It’s been devastating,” Edwards said.

-Edwards said her daughter cried when the teachers struck and that prompted her to print out petitions and start her campaign.
+Frye said her daughter cried when the teachers struck and that prompted her to print out petitions and start her campaign.

 Gaston, who manages Wildwood Restaurant in Geneva, said as he went door to door, the most common comment was what side was he on – the teachers who struck or the school board?